-Fresco secco techniques completely eradicate the time-pressures of buon frescos.
-The canvas for secco frescos is a dried plaster wall, and the paint contains the color pigment and a binder like tempura egg yolk, oil, or glue.
+Fresco secco techniques completely eradicate the time pressure of working with buon fresco methods.
+The canvas for secco frescos is a dried plaster wall and the paint contains the color pigment and a binder such as tempera egg yolk, oil, or glue.

-The rough surface increases the durability of secco, but these frescos are more vulnerable to dampness than buon techniques.
-For totally secco frescos, the intonaco has a roughed finish and is left to dry thoroughly.
-The surface is then made rougher still by rubbing it with sand.
-The artist can paint the intonaco surface in much the same way they would a wooden panel or a traditional canvas.
+The rough surface increases the durability of secco but these frescos are more vulnerable to dampness than buon techniques.
+For full secco frescos, the intonaco has a rough finish and is left to dry thoroughly.
+The surface is then made extra rough by rubbing it with sand.
+The artist can paint the intonaco surface in the same way that they would when working with a wooden panel or traditional canvas.

 Not only is the process of secco painting faster, but artists can also correct mistakes with more ease.
 Additionally, the difference in color between the wet paint and the final composition is not as significant as buon fresco techniques.
 Raphael and Michelangelo frequently used secco techniques in their frescos, and the artists often created indentations on the plaster surface to create more depth.